pyalarmdotcom/alarmdotcom/info.md

-# v0.2.3
+# v0.2.4

-## 💡New Features
+## 🧹 Housekeeping

-1. Support for lights!
-(On/off and dimmers only.
-No RGB support.)
-2. Added support for freeze sensors (#106).
-3. User-configurable refresh interval for polling Alarm.com (#99).
-4. Changes to integration options screens:
-   - Arming settings (force bypass, etc.) are now grouped under arming modes (arm home, etc.).
-   - Options screens are now paginated.
+1. CO sensor no longer compatible with Home Assistant versions prior to 2022.2.
+Minimum Home Assistant version for this integration set to 2022.2.

 ## 🐛Bug Fixes

-1. Fixed issue with night arming not working at all.
+1. Fixed issue with "Delayed Arming" toggle being reversed.
+Please update your settings after updating if you noticed this bug in v0.2.3 and changed settings accordingly.

 ## ❤️ Thanks for Contributing

 ### Code

-@hufman (via pyalarmdotcomajax), @elahd
+@elahd

 ### Beta Testing

-@AritroSaha10, @pdobrien3, @Valdorama, @Anto79-ops
+@BinaryShrub